UPDATED MAY 5, 2022

 If You’re an Employer

-Immediately (and ideally, before Bill 27 becomes law) review all employment contracts, employee agreements and policies with an experienced employment lawyer to determine if you have any non-compete provisions lurking in them that are unrelated to the sale of a business.
+Immediately review all employment contracts, employee agreements and policies with an experienced employment lawyer to determine if you have any non-compete provisions lurking in them that are unrelated to the sale of a business, or which apply to non-executives.
 Out of an abundance of caution, I recommend reviewing both pre-October 25, 2021 contracts, etc. as well as those from that date and beyond.
 Note that substance matters and not form.
 Therefore, don’t assume that a contract doesn’t contain a non-compete just because the title or heading of the provision doesn’t use the words “compete” or “competition”.
 The documents should then be properly replaced with legal, enforceable provisions that protect you, instead of harming you.

 If You’re an Employee (or a Contractor)

 While making non-competes illegal is welcome news for employees, it would be wise not to sign any employment contract or employment related agreement without first seeking legal advice.
 Some employees may agree to provisions that they believe are non-competes, and therefore unenforceable but are actually non-solicit or other types of “restrictive covenants” that may turn out to be perfectly legal.
+In addition, some employees may believe that they are true Executives (as defined by the Act) and thereby bound by non-competes, when they are not Executives in substance.
 Also, employees would be wise to review with a lawyer any employment contract, agreement or job offer they signed in the past with their present employer to see if they contain actual non-compete provisions that are now void.